Devsteer/Port-Listener/README.md

 # Port-Listener
-relatively simple Port Listener.
+relatively simple way to listen on a port.
 Written in python used to check if your port is open!

 ## Installation
 You will need: